 - Ensure your research works.
 This starts with writing a clear market research brief.
-Include your business objectives not just want you want to know.
+Include your business aims not just want you want to know.
 Also seek several responses to your brief.

 - Conduct due diligence.
 Meet the researchers who will do the work.
-Also ask them what they know about your business and how they conduct and analyse research.
+And also ask them what they know about your business and how they conduct and analyse research.

 - Demand a curious, diligent, business and marketing savvy researcher.
 This is one able to ask questions to truly understand causes and effects.
-Also able to draw conclusions and recommend practical solutions to help you.
+And is also able to draw conclusions and recommend practical solutions to help you.

 1. Esomar Research World / ARF (2005)